The Psychological Side of Addiction

 A Consequence of Social Ills

 Indeed, The Guardian writes that the idea of addiction being a disease is “entrenched” in popular culture, the media, the justice system, and even within the scientific, medical and treatment communities.
-But while victims of substance abuse respond positively to counseling and therapy, a change of environment, mindfulness therapy, and emotional growth, the sufferers of cancer, malaria, diabetes, and pneumonia (to name some other diseases) will benefit only marginally from such measures.
+But while people with addictions respond positively to counseling and therapy, a change of environment, mindfulness therapy, and emotional growth, the sufferers of cancer, malaria, diabetes, and pneumonia (to name some other diseases) will benefit only marginally from such measures.

 Hence, says The Guardian, it is wrong to call addiction a disease; neither is it a result of individual flaws.
 It is, instead, “a consequence of social ills,” such as emotional stress, environmental pressure, and unhealthy lifestyle.
 Choices are part of this equation, but they are choices made in adversity and poor mental health.
 Those are what needs to be addressed, not the illusion that addiction is a disease and needs to be treated the same way other diseases are.
 The Guardian writes that the disease model has helped our understanding of addiction, but it has run its course; addiction is a complex and vast condition, and the disease label simplifies it to the point of inaccuracy.39